 How Do I Make A Complaint?

-You can contact us in writing (by letter, fax or email) or by telephone.
+You can contact us in writing (by letter or email) or by telephone.

 In the first instance, it may be helpful to contact the person dealing with your matter, who will do their best to resolve your concerns.
 If you do not feel able to discuss your concerns with them, please contact the person responsible for the overall supervision of your matter, who will be named in the client care letter we sent you at the beginning of your matter.

-If you do not feel able to raise your concerns with either of these people, or you are unsatisfied with their response, please contact Fiona Govier, Quality & Risk Solicitor, who has the responsibility for investigating and dealing with complaints.
+If you do not feel able to raise your concerns with either of these people, or you are unsatisfied with their response, please contact Steve Hale, our Quality & Risk Manager, who has the responsibility for investigating and dealing with complaints.

 To help us to understand your complaint, and in order that we do not miss anything, please tell us:

-- How you would like your complaint to be resolved; and
+- How you would like your complaint to be resolved

 - Your file reference number (if you have it)